Can I Get Financial Compensation for Lung Cancer?

 People can develop cancer for several reasons, the timeline varies.
 It can be genetic or develop due to exposure to other hazardous substances.
 If the cause for developing the disease is from being exposed to toxins through no fault of their own, such as at a job site, commercial or residential building structure, that person could be entitled to compensation from the negligent party.
 It’s the responsibility of the owner, contractor, or manager of the job to make sure harmful items like asbestos are removed before allowing employees or residents to enter the space.

 A civil wrong includes injury to a person’s body, financial situation, or other interest caused by another’s negligence or carelessness.
 These civil wrongs are also known as torts, and there are many national and state regulations put in place to protect people from a number of these.

 With the significant advances of the corporate industry in the U.S. over the past decade, the number of adverse toxic torts in our environment has grown significantly, putting more and more people at risk for exposure and further development of illness and disease, such as lung cancer.
 Some major toxic substances that residents and employees in specific industries have been carelessly exposed to are:

-If you believe you’ve been negligently exposed to these or other substances while on the job or in a residential or commercial structure, talk to your doctor immediately.
+If you believe you’ve been negligently exposed while on the job or in a residential or commercial structure, talk to your doctor immediately.
 They’ll be able to analyze your situation, perform tests, and give you more information about your risk factors.

 What Are My Legal Rights?